 Intending candidates must possess the requisite knowledge, skills and competencies to carry out the role and be capable and competent of fulfilling the role to a high standard while also fulfilling citizenship, health and character requirements.
 A full list of eligibility criteria is available from the Public Appointments Service website when a recruitment campaign is launched.

-Upon successful application, candidates are entered into the selection process and will need to complete a number of stages.
-The first of these stages will comprise of online questionnaire and assessment tests.
+Candidates who apply are required to undertake selection tests in different stages of the recruitment competition.
+Candidates are entered into the selection process and will need to complete a number of stages.
+The first of these stages can comprise of an online questionnaire and assessment tests.
 These assessment tests can include; numerical reasoning, verbal reasoning and clerical checking.
-Later stages will require attendance at a test/interview venue.
-The first stage will be unsupervised and conducted online.
+Later stages will usually require attendance at a test/interview venue.

 You must be successful at each stage in order to progress to the next.
 Successful candidates are then placed onto a panel.
 The placing of candidates on a panel is usually dictated by their aptitude test scores.
 So, the speed at which candidates navigate through the recruitment process depends on their performance in their aptitude tests, the number of applicants and availability of new positions in their chosen geographical area.
 Preparing for the recruitment competition is thus very important.

 Is this course suitable for other competitions?
 Absolutely!
 Whilst generally focused on the national recruitment campaigns carried out by the Civil Service, our course is and has been useful for various other clerical competitions including ones with the HSE and smaller regional county council competitions, as well as others.
 There are a number of formats of Clerical Tests that are used frequently in Ireland and our course covers the most commonly used ones of these.
 Different formats of Verbal Tests, Numerical Tests and Error Checking are covered in our course including guidance on assessment questionnaires.

 What is it worth knowing that you are giving yourself the best opportunity to succeed in the assessments?